 Gold prices are determined by the balance between supply (primarily mine production) and the many sources of demand including global investment demand, global demand for gold jewelry, and to a much lesser extent, demand from industrial applications.
 Following a prolonged rally in the price of gold that started in 2001 and resulted in a peak price for gold of more than US\$1,900 per ounce in September 2011, the price of gold entered a period of overall decline starting in January 2013, when it was at approximately US\$1,700 per ounce.
-The spot price of gold reached a trailing four-year price low of approximately US\$1,140 per ounce in November 2014.
-At the time of this report, the spot price of gold was approximately US\$1,125 per ounce.
+The spot price of gold reached a trailing five-year price low of approximately US\$1,049 per ounce in December 2015.
+Gold prices have since risen sharply in 2016.
+At the time of this report, the spot price of gold was approximately US\$1,315 per ounce, an increase of 25.4% from its trailing five-year price low in December 2015.